lowRISC/opentitan/doc/ug/getting_started_verilator.md

 ---
-title: Getting started with Verilator
+title: Getting Started with Verilator
 ---

 ## About Verilator